drocheam/optrace/docs/source/usage/group.rst

    G = ot.Group([IL, F])

 Next, we flip the group, reversing the z-order of the elements and flipping each element around its x-axis through the center.
-Since all elements are rotationally symmetric, this has only an effect on the order of them.
+Since all elements are rotationally symmetric, this just reorders them.
 After flipping we move the group to a new position.
 This position is the new position for the first element (which after flipping is the filter), whereas all relative distances to all other elements are kept equal.

 .. testcode::